-- 2.1 Verizon will communicate any material changes to the Policies without undue delay to the supervisory authority acting as lead supervisory authority (the "BCR Lead") and, via the BCR Lead, to any other supervisory authorities concerned. - 2.2 Where a change to the Processor Policy affects the conditions under which Verizon processes personal information on behalf of any customer, Verizon will also communicate such information to any affected customer before it is implemented, and with sufficient notice to enable affected customers to object.
+- 2.1 Verizon will communicate any material changes to the Policies without undue delay to the ICO. - 2.2 Where a change to the UK Processor Policy affects the conditions under which Verizon processes personal information on behalf of any customer, Verizon will also communicate such information to any affected customer before it is implemented, and with sufficient notice to enable affected customers to object.
 Verizon's customer may then suspend the transfer of personal information to Verizon and/or terminate the contract, in accordance with the terms of its contract with Verizon.